An Exciting 4 Days in Osaka Itinerary for First-Timers

 • Try to plan your visit for a weekday.
 Everyday is extremely busy, but weekends and holiday days are more so.

 • Buy your tickets ahead of time.
-You can easily purchase tickets here with Klook that you simply scan at the entrance gates and save lining up for a ticket
+You can easily purchase tickets online – simply scan the QR code at the entrance gate (saves you lining up in another queue to buy a ticket!)

 • If they are available for your date, consider buying an express pass on top of your normal entrance ticket to be able to join a shorter line for rides.